Giftbit/currencyapi/docs/lightrail-ui.md

 ### fetchAccountBalance

-LightrailUI(shopperToken).fetchAccountBalance(handler) allows you to fetch the account balance for the user connected with the shoppertoken.
+LightrailUI(shopperToken).fetchAccountBalance(handler) allows you to fetch the account balance for the user connected with the shoppertoken. *View [customizaion](#lightrail-ui/gift-card-purchase-theming) for more info*

 Usage:
 ```javascript